 The department offers courses leading to Honours BA and BA degrees in German/German Studies, Italian Studies, Italian Culture, Japanese, Linguistics, Portuguese Studies, and Spanish, as well as graduate MA and PhD degrees in Linguistics and Applied Linguistics.
 In addition, students may complete an Honours iBA (International BA) in Italian Studies and in German Studies.

 The Department of Languages, Literatures, and Linguistics offers one of the widest selections of languages of any Canadian university: American Sign Language, Arabic, Chinese (Mandarin), German, Greek (both Classical and Modern), Hebrew, Hindi-Urdu, Italian, Jamaican Creole, Japanese, Korean, Latin, Persian, Portuguese, Spanish, Russian, Swahili and Yiddish.

 The department also offers courses in Linguistics, the discipline concerned with discovering the organizing principles of human language and applying these principles to the description of individual languages.

-Students may also be interested in the opportunity to earn Certificates of Language Proficiency in Chinese, German, Italian, Japanese, Modern Greek, Portuguese, and Spanish, as well as an Advanced Certificate in Hebrew and Jewish Studies and a Certificate in Teaching English to Speakers of Other Languages (TESOL) are offered by the Department of Languages, Literatures and Linguistics.
+Certificates of Language Proficiency in Chinese, German, Modern Hebrew, Italian, Japanese, Modern Greek, Portuguese, and Spanish and a Certificate in Teaching English to Speakers of Other Languages (TESOL) are offered by the Department of Languages, Literatures and Linguistics.

 The department’s language programs, through their various courses and Language Proficiency Certificates, contribute to a variety of area studies and interdisciplinary programs: African Studies, Business and Society, Classical Studies, East Asian Studies, Environmental Studies, European Studies, Hellenic Studies, International Development Studies, Jewish Studies, Latin American and Caribbean Studies, South Asian Studies, Religious Studies, and Gender, Sexuality and Women's Studies.
 The department's language programs may also contribute to a variety of graduate programs, such as Development Studies.
 For specific program requirements, certificate requirements and course listings, please consult the Faculty of Liberal Arts and Professional Studies Programs of Study section.